Upcoming Filmed for IMAX movies in 2025 and why you need to watch them at Cineworld

 BOOK MISSION: IMPOSSIBLE TICKETS

-How to Train Your Dragon (June 9th)
+How to Train Your Dragon (booking now)

 Taking a leaf out of Disney’s book, Dreamworks is bringing to life one of its most beloved film franchise, How to Train Your Dragon.
 This summer you’ll be able to watch what is sure to be one of the best family movies in 2025 as Hiccup and Toothless take to the skies in the live action version of the movie, and – you know the drill – it's Filmed for IMAX, so you've just got to watch it in IMAX.